rtarun9/rtarun9.github.io/content/blogs/physically_based_rendering.md

 Rather than having a constant buffer dictate the material properties for the entire object, consider using textures for albedo, ambient occlusion, metallic and Roughness factors and normal maps.
 Using per-pixel material properties can boost the appeal of your render.

 ## Note on Metals
 To make metallic materials really pop out, consider looking int Image Based Lighting.
-Metals usually reflect most of the light that hits on them, and they refract light very little, giving them the dull appearance.
+Metals usually reflect most of the light that hits on them, and in the light rays they absorb, they do so completetly with no scattering, giving them the dull appearance since metals have no diffuse color.
 IBL takes into account the surround environment (by sampling into a cube map) and can give really visually appealing results.

 ## Closing Thoughts
 PBR offers a standardized solution to artist (and graphics programmers) to obtain realistic materials and renders.
 Note that PBR isnt a strict set of rules, but more of a guidline